-Taiping Insurance set up an offshore subsidiary investment fund to invest in overseas real estate.
+subsidiary investment fund to invest in overseas real estate.
 Their first deal, a luxury condo project on 111 Murray Street in New York, was expected to cost US\$820 million.

-However in 2015, there was a general preference for building deals, even by the developers.
-Development deals took up 36% of the total outbound investment in 2014, but in 2015, this percentage fell to about 27% (see Figure 3).
-As residential development typically makes up more than 40% of total development deals, this shrinkage reflects the fact that many developers, while still looking for land for residential units, believe the preparation work and complexity of local laws and planning rules make acquiring existing prime buildings more attractive.
+However in 2015, there was a general preference for buildings over development sites, even by the developers.
+Development sites took up 36% of the total outbound investment in 2014, but in 2015, this percentage fell to about 27% (see Figure 3).
+As residential development typically makes up more than 40% of total development sites, this shrinkage reflects the fact that many developers, while still looking for land for residential units, believe the preparation work and complexity of local laws and planning rules make acquiring existing prime buildings more attractive.